Lifting the WWII ban on ringing

 As she only thought of the idea on the 23rd April and wanted the podcast to be published on 7th May, to coincide with VE day, there was only 2 weeks to get everything done.

 Some of the people doing the recordings had links to their predecessors including Stephen Hoare from Thame who read the letter from Harry Badger.
-Stephen sent in a photograph of a peal board with Harry’s name on it.

 And there were laughs as somebody sent in the wrong recording which contained frustrated expletives!!